Make Summer Count: 7 Tips to Maximize Your Summer Experiences

 By Chris Collins

 Congratulations to all the recent grads, YOU MADE IT!!
 There are some big changes coming up for you next semester.
 So the team here at Chris C Speaks came up with 7 tips to help you #makesummercount so you will be ready for your next step!
-The first step is realizing that #leadershipisaverb so that means what you do (the actions you take) this summer will help to prepare for your next step after high school, whether it’s high school, college, entering the workforce, starting a business, or something all together different.
+The first step is realizing that #leadershipisaverb so that means what you do (the actions you take) this summer will help to prepare for your next step after high school, whether it’s high school, college, entering the workforce, starting a business, or something altogether different.
 You may not know it yet, but how you spend your summer will either set you up to run the next stage of life or get run off it!

 1 – Read a book for growth AND for fun – yes that means you have to read two books!!